-Below is the 3 step guide to importing existing hazards to the SoftComply Risk Manager.
+Following is a 4-step guide to importing your existing hazards to the SoftComply Risk Manager:

-CSV import of existing hazards follows the generic CSV import of JIRA.
-Below is a detailed description of CSV and XLS import of existing hazard analysis to the SoftComply Risk Manager.
-This guide assumes that Microsoft Excel is used.
-Same outcome can be achieved with other spreadsheet managers as well, but intermediate steps in preparing the import file in this guide may differ.
+CSV import of existing hazards (i.e. risks) follows the generic guide on CSV import to JIRA.
+Below is a detailed description of CSV and XLS import of existing hazard analysis to the SoftComply Risk Manager (and the Risk Manager Plus).
+This guide assumes that Microsoft Excel or similar tool is used.
+Same outcome can be achieved with other spreadsheet managers but intermediate steps in preparing the import file in this guide may differ.